Add this Page to Facebook! Submit to Twitter Submit to Reddit Submit to Stumble Upon Pin It! Fark It! Tell A Friend

 Animals Think--But Monty Wishes More People Would

-By (about the author) Permalink (Page 1 of 2 pages)
+By (Page 1 of 1 pages) No comments

-"....Comparative psychologists have studied the question of whether or not nonhuman animals have knowledge of their own cognitive states by testing a dolphin, pigeons, rats, monkeys and apes using perception, memory and food-concealment paradigms," he explains.
+"....Comparative psychologists have studied the question of whether or not nonhuman animals have knowledge of their own cognitive states by testing a dolphin, pigeons, rats, monkeys and apes using perception, memory and food-concealment paradigms, he explains.

-"The field offers growing evidence that some animals have functional parallels to humans' consciousness and to humans' cognitive self-awareness," Comparative Psychologist J. David Smith says.
+"The field offers growing evidence that some animals have functional parallels to humans' consciousness and to humans' cognitive self-awareness, Comparative Psychologist J. David Smith says.
 Among these species are dolphins and macaque monkeys (an Old World monkey species)....
 Source: UB Reporter

 I have been counseling my progressive pug, Monty, but he displays resistance.